 REACH, Entry Point Monitoring, Kurdistan Region of Iraq Data Collected: 27 - 30 Oct.
-2014, 30 October 2014 http://reliefweb.int/report/iraq/entry-point-monitoring-kurdistan-region-iraq-data-collected-27-30-oct-2014, date accessed 12 December 2014
+2014, 30 October 2014

-- 2.5.18 The OCHA situation report No. 14, covering the period 26 September to 3 October 2014, noted that there were reports of IDP identity documents being confiscated by authorities in order to control their movement ...', however the source did not clarify which governorates were applying this or how widespread these practices were. - 2.5.19 A report from IRIN dated July 2014 noted that following the initial influx of IDPs to KRI in early June 2014, in July there were reports that entry to KRI had been tightened and fewer IDPs granted access.
-According to NGO staff working at the border, checkpoints were regularly closed with thousands of people waiting for long periods up to five days without information and with limited access to shelter, food and water.
-Sources quoted referred to different access rules being applied based on a person's ethnicity and religion; whilst other sources indicated a lack of coordination between UN agencies and the KRG authorities as problematic.
-According to Liene Viede, a public information officer for UNHCR, the KRG authorities had no common access policy and that UNHCR monitoring had highlighted access policies applied at entry checkpoints to be 'increasingly unpredictable.'224 - 2.5.20 The source however also noted that on 1 July 2014 Saudi Arabia announced a contribution of US\$500 million to assist the UN's response, which according to one aid worker interviewed would likely 'soften KRG's access restrictions' as the Kurdish government gained assurances it would not carry the financial burden of hosting IDPs alone.
-225 - 2.5.21 The REACH report entitled, 'Vulnerability, Needs and Intentions of Internally Displaced Persons in Northern Iraq', Rapid Assessment Report, August 2014, based on interviews conducted with 1768 IDP families between 3 and 24 July in the governorates of Dahuk, Erbil and Sulymaniyah, as well as accessible areas in Ninewa governorate, corroborated information provided by IRIN and commented that there had been a sharp decrease in IDPs entering through the entry check-point on the Ninewa-Dahuk border (Badrika entry point).
-The source indicated that one of the causes for this may be the 'increased closure regime', in operation at that check point.
-This was further corroborated by a REACH survey conducted between 27 and 30 October 2014 which noted checkpoint closures in Dahuk. - 2.5.22 In a report covering the period 5 June to 5 July 2014, UNAMI raised concerns about alleged restrictions on entry to KRI at checkpoints for women and girls unaccompanied by males.
-However the source provided no further details as to whether these allegations had been verified, when they had occurred or how widespread this was.
+212 IRIN, 'Selective treatment of IDPs in Kurdistan', 16 July 2014,

+- according to one aid worker interviewed would likely 'soften KRG's access restrictions' as the Kurdish government gained assurances it would not carry the financial burden of hosting IDPs alone.213 - The REACH report entitled, 'Vulnerability, Needs and Intentions of Internally 9.2.4 Displaced Persons in Northern Iraq', Rapid Assessment Report, August 2014, based on interviews conducted with 1768 IDP families between 3 and 24 July in the governorates of Dahuk, Erbil and Sulymaniyah, as well as accessible areas in Ninewa governorate, corroborated information provided by IRIN and commented that there had been a sharp decrease in IDPs entering through the entry check-point on the Ninewa-Dahuk border (Badrika entry point).
+The source indicated that one of the causes for this may be the 'increased closure regime', in operation at that check point.214 This was further corroborated by a REACH survey conducted between 27 and 30 October 2014 which noted checkpoint closures in Dahuk.215 - 9.2.5 In a report covering the period 5 June to 5 July 2014, UNAMI raised concerns about alleged restrictions on entry to KRI at checkpoints for women and girls unaccompanied by males.216 However the source provided no further details as to whether these allegations had been verified, when they had occurred or how widespread this was.
 In addition the source did not clarify if this was limited to certain religious or ethnic groups.
-See also: para 2.5.50 onwards for further information.
+See also: para 2.5.50 onwards for further information. - 9.2.6 A briefing paper from the NGO International Rescue Committee, dated July 2014 reported that IRC and other humanitarian agencies had received reports of single men being turned away from trying to enter KRI.
+The source further noted that procedures at KRI entry checkpoints were 'unpredictable', differing between governorates and by the individuals who controlled the checkpoints.
+The source confirmed that displaced Iraqi families were not being issued with residency papers, but being given temporary visas, which meant they needed to have their entry cards renewed each week and were unable to rent a house or seek formal employment.217 Additionally the report observed that civilians who had returned to Mosul to check on property;